stoneface86/gbapu/README.md

 ```

 When your emulator accesses a sound register via memory mapped IO, just call
-`Apu::readRegister` and `Apu::writeRegister`.
+`Apu::readRegister` or `Apu::writeRegister`.
 These methods have overloads for
-the either the register number or the register's mapped memory address.
+either the register number or the register's mapped memory address.

 Then run the APU for the necessary amount of cycles.